Close Menu

 • Minimize the formation of scum layer and the deposition of sludge solids.

-Basic reactions in CSTR system
+Basic reactions in the CSTR system

 Anaerobic digestion is performed by two groups of bacteria.

-Acid producing bacteria :- Acid forming bacteria – butyric & propionic acid & Acidogenic bacteria – acetic acid & hydrogen
+Acid producing Bacteria :- Acid forming bacteria – butyric & propionic acid & Acidogenic bacteria – acetic acid & hydrogen

-Methane producing Bacteria :- Acetoacetic bacteria (Actophillic) & Methane bacteria (Hydrogen phallic)
+Methane producing Bacteria:- Acetoacetic bacteria (Actophillic) & Methane bacteria (Hydrogen phallic)

-Basically three stages are involved in the process of anaerobic digestion
+Basically, three stages are involved in the process of anaerobic digestion

-Hydrolysis: It is a process of suspended organics and soluble organics of higher molecular weight to simple organic molecule
+Hydrolysis: It is a process of suspended organics and soluble organics of higher molecular weight to a simple organic molecule

 Methanogenesis: Production of methane, primarily form acetic acid produced at the end of Acidogenesis process are converted into carbon dioxice and methane gases.